neilstc/RATE-LIMITER/README.md

 # RATE-LIMITER

-Hey Yaniv, Alex and Alexander,
-Here is my assignment! :>

-i Used the express-like Framework "fiber" to write this assignment, so you might need to download the package :) (srry) go 1.14 or higher is required.
-- go get -u github.com/gofiber/fiber/v2

 command to run:
 go run app.go -threshold <num >= 0> -ttl <num >= 0> -port < num >= 1023 > 49151